hamidgholami/k8s-lab/README.md

 # Kubernetes Labratory

-This is a 3-node-cluster Kubernetes that uses `k3s`
+This is a 3-node-cluster Kubernetes that uses `k3s`.
+This project was prepared for *two type of vagrant prividers*:
+1. `virtualbox` : Checkout to `virtualbox` branch
+2. `libvirt` : Checkout to `libvirt` branch

 ### Requirement